Analysis | Why Trump can’t win

 All of this is why the Trump campaign is mostly focused not on contesting vote totals but, instead, implying a grand conspiracy involving scores or hundreds of actors aimed at committing voter fraud in multiple states.

-Trump telegraphed this strategy for months, saying that he could only lose reelection if there was fraud involved in the voting.
+Trump telegraphed this strategy for months, saying that he could lose reelection only if there was fraud involved in the voting.
 It was a ridiculous claim as he made it, relying on goofy allegations that things like a mail-truck fire were somehow indicative of efforts to throw the results of the presidential contest.
 In the days since Nov.
 3, the allegations have become more common but no more believable.

 Since shortly after Election Day, state officials — both Democrats and Republicans — denied that there was any evidence of significant fraud in their elections.
 The New York Times called each state; in none was any significant fraud indicated.
 Republican officials who buck the Trump campaign’s allegations have been targeted for abuse, including Georgia’s (Republican) secretary of state, who became the target of death threats.
 When Arizona’s (Republican) attorney general told Fox News’s Neil Cavuto that there was no evidence of fraud and that Biden would probably win the state, Cavuto praised the bravery required to offer what should have been an anodyne insight.

 Predictably, Trump’s legal team has been unable to provide any evidence of significant fraud in its various legal challenges.
-To bolster the president’s claims, his allies have instead tried a two-pronged strategy: fiddle with the numbers and simultaneously generate a blizzard of dubious-seeming allegations in an effort to make it seem like maybe something might have happened.
+To bolster the president’s claims, his allies have instead tried a two-pronged strategy: fiddle with the numbers and simultaneously generate a blizzard of dubious-seeming allegations in an effort to make it seem as if maybe something might have happened.

 The former effort is manifested in things like campaign adviser Steve Cortes’s “Statistical Case Against Biden’s Win,” published Wednesday.
 It makes four points, including that turnout was unusually high in some places, that Biden got more votes in some places than Obama and that a lot of people voted only for Biden and not other candidates.